 Pet coke is a key raw material used by the nitrogen fertilizer business in the manufacture of nitrogen fertilizer products.
 Increases in the price of pet coke could have a material adverse effect on the nitrogen fertilizer business' results of operations, financial condition and ability to make cash distributions.
-Moreover, if pet coke prices increase the nitrogen fertilizer business may not be able to increase its prices to recover increased pet coke costs, because market prices for the nitrogen fertilizer business' nitrogen fertilizer products are generally correlated with natural gas prices, the primary raw material used by competitors of the nitrogen fertilizer business, and not pet coke prices.
+Moreover, if pet coke prices increase the nitrogen fertilizer business may not be able to increase its prices to recover increased pet coke costs, because market prices for the nitrogen fertilizer business' nitrogen fertilizer business, and not pet coke prices.
 Based on the nitrogen fertilizer business' current output, the nitrogen fertilizer business obtains most (over 77% on average during the last five years) of the pet coke it needs from our adjacent oil refinery, and procures the remainder on the open market.
+The nitrogen fertilizer business' competitors are not subject to changes in pet coke prices.
 The nitrogen fertilizer business is sensitive to fluctuations in the price of pet coke on the open market.
 Pet coke prices could significantly increase in the future.
 The nitrogen fertilizer business might also be unable to find alternative suppliers to make up for any reduction in the amount of pet coke it obtains from our oil refinery.